Need help with your JSON?

 if (!editor) {

-atom.notifications.addWarning('JSON Formatter: No active text editor.');
+atom.notifications.addWarning("JSON Formatter: No active editor.");

 return;